active platform TAO

 Bittensor’s core argument: the market is better at producing intelligence than any single company.
 By creating an open, incentivised system where anyone can contribute AI capabilities and earn for it, you get a network that is more diverse, more resilient and more innovative than a centralised alternative.

-For miners, the value is direct.
-Run AI models, produce good outputs, earn TAO.
+Miners get the most direct deal: run AI models, produce good outputs, earn TAO.
 The better your outputs relative to competitors, the more you earn.
+Straightforward competition.

-For developers, the value is infrastructure.
+Developers get infrastructure.
 Build a subnet for any AI task, attract miners and validators, and create a decentralised marketplace without building the underlying incentive and consensus layer yourself.
+That last part is genuinely useful.

 Tokenomics